-Having a colostomy is a big decision — not just because it’s a major surgery but because it will bring some changes to your life, including having a stoma bag after surgery.
+Having a colostomy is a big decision — not only because it’s a major surgery, but also because it will bring some changes to your life, including having a stoma bag after surgery.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Some people only need stoma (ileostomy or colostomy) bags temporarily — usually for three to nine months while recovering from intestinal surgery.
-However, if you have a condition like Crohn’s or ulcerative colitis, or the sometimes imperfect surgical aftermath of colorectal cancer, that may make stoma bags a permanent part of your life.
+Some people only need stoma bags (also known as ileostomy, colostomy or ostomy bags) temporarily — usually for three to nine months while recovering from intestinal surgery.
+But if you have a condition like Crohn’s or ulcerative colitis, or are living with the sometimes-imperfect surgical aftermath of colorectal cancer, that may make stoma bags a permanent part of your life.

-“Having a stoma bag is a life-changing event, and no one who requires one should be valued less than anyone else,” Dr. Lightner says.
+“Needing a stoma bag doesn’t make you less valuable,” Dr. Trunzo emphasizes.
 “You need and deserve to enjoy your life.”

 Anyone considering a colostomy should see an experienced, board-certified colorectal surgeon to have the surgery you need and be fitted for a bag.

-“You need the proper care from a specialist to do the surgery the right way so they can get a better quality of life,” Dr. Lightner.
-“It’s very important that you be in the right hands.
-Most people become devastated if things are not done right, and it’s very draining to require additional procedures.”
+“You need the proper care from a specialist to do the surgery the right way so they can get a better quality of life,” Dr. Trunzo explains.
+“It’s very important that you be in the right hands because it’s very draining to require additional procedures.”

-“The bag gives you complete control of your life,” Dr. Lightner.
-“The freedom and independence are there.”
+“The bag gives you complete control of your life,” Dr. Trunzo says.

-These days, bags and pouches are also very discreet.
-But it might take some getting used to.
+These days, bags and pouches are very discreet.
+And there are plenty of companies out there making ostomy-friendly apparel, including sexy lingerie.
+But that doesn’t mean the slight change in your appearance won’t take some getting used to.